-The SC5305A operates on the principle of heterodyning, a process whereby an incoming RF signal is mixed with specific oscillator frequencies in stages, producing both sum and difference frequency products.
+The SC5405A operates on the principle of heterodyning, a process whereby an incoming RF/IF signal is mixed with specific oscillator frequencies in stages, producing both sum and difference frequency products.
 At each stage, the summed frequency product (or image) is removed through low-pass filtering, allowing the difference frequency product to continue through the signal path.
-Repeating this process several times using carefully selected local oscillators (LOs) and well-designed band-pass filtering, the original signal is translated or "downconverted" in frequency low enough for inexpensive digitizers to acquire the signal with reasonable bandwidth.
-The resultant output signal of a heterodyne downconverter is known as the intermediate frequency (IF).
-Using a tunable LO as the first mixing oscillator allows the downconverter to translate a broad range of frequencies to a common IF output.
-When combined, a tunable LO and extraction of the lower mixed frequency product creates an important and useful variant of the heterodyne process known as superheterodyning.
+Repeating this process several times using carefully selected local oscillators (LOs) and well-designed band-pass filtering, the original signal is translated, or "up-converted" in frequency from low IF to higher RF.
+Using a tunable LO as the final mixing oscillator allows the upconverter to translate a fixed IF input frequency to a broad range of RF frequencies.

-The SC5305A is a three-stage superheterodyne downconverter that delivers superior image rejection over single stage conversion and offers both high signal-to-noise dynamic range and high spurious-free dynamic range.
-The RF input ranges from 1 MHz to 3.9 GHz and the IF output is fixed at 70 MHz.
-When the input frequency is lower than the intermediate frequency, the device technically behaves as an upconverter.
-The SC5305A up-converts when the input frequency ranges from 1 MHz to 70 MHz.
+The SC5405A is a three-stage superheterodyne upconverter that delivers superior image rejection over single stage conversion and offers both high signal-to-noise dynamic range and high spurious-free dynamic range.
+The RF output ranges from 1 MHz to 3.9 GHz and the IF input is fixed at 70 MHz.
+When the output frequency is lower than the intermediate frequency, the device technically behaves as a downconverter.
 The converted spectrum polarity may be inverted or non-inverted by programming the device accordingly.